 Risk limits have been set within this document that quantify as far as possible the risk appetite of specific risks the branch is willing to take, and this provides a framework within which the business must operate.

+The RAS risk limits will be monitored and reported to the relevant Committees and ManCo, at least monthly.
+As an ‘Early Warning Trigger’ any exposure reaching 80% of the limits must be highlighted to the CRO, relevant Committee members and ManCo.
+The ManCo members will provide guidance on the action required and timeframe.

 Document Ownership